-The chart shows the estimated potential future losses in Saint Lucia that could be caused by hurricanes and earthquakes for a given return period.
+What are the potential future losses?

+Lucia that could be caused by hurricanes and earthquakes for a given return period.

 This is the first step of quantification of contingent liability.
 Next steps include determining its impact on budgetary appropriation, which would directly inform the development of the disaster risk financing strategy.